elokaagu/omahub-main/docs/GOOGLE_AUTH_SETUP.md

 2. Update Google Cloud Console with production URLs
 3. Update Supabase with production URLs
 4. Test the complete flow

+## 🚨 IMPORTANT: Publishing Your OAuth App

+**For production use, you need to publish your OAuth consent screen:**

+1. Go back to **OAuth consent screen** in Google Cloud Console
+2. Click **Publish App**
+3. This removes the "unverified app" warning
+4. For apps with sensitive scopes, you may need Google verification

 ## 🔧 Step 6: Customization